owersite/invisible-tag/README.md

 Invisible Tag Exploit is officially fixed by me!

 # Disclaimer:
-### Owersite(creator of exploit & github repository) is not is not resposible for whatever you do with this, it is made for educational purposes only!
+### Owersite(creator of Invisible Tag Discord Exploit & this github repository) is not is not resposible for whatever you do with this, it is made for educational purposes only!